liferay/liferay-docs/develop/tutorials/articles/110-portlets/04-jsf/01-generating-a-jsf-application.markdown

 That's it!
 Your JSF application is generated in the current folder!

-You can also generate a JSF application using Maven's interactive archetype UI.
+You can also generate a Liferay JSF application using Maven's interactive archetype UI.
+To do this, execute `mvn archetype:generate -Dfilter=liferay` and select the JSF archetype you want to use.
+Then you'll step through each option and select the version, group ID, artifact ID, etc. To learn more about this, see the
-To do this, execute `mvn archetype:generate` and select the JSF archetype you want to use.
-Then you'll step through each option and select the version, group ID, artifact ID, etc. To learn more about this, see the [Generating New Projects Using Archetypes](/develop/tutorials/-/knowledge_base/7-0/generating-new-projects-using-archetypes) tutorial.
+[Generating New Projects Using Archetypes](/develop/tutorials/-/knowledge_base/7-0/generating-new-projects-using-archetypes) tutorial.